-- 76. The Executive Committee may wish: - (a) To take note of the overview of current monitoring, reporting, verification and enforceable licensing and quota systems contained in document UNEP/OzL.Pro/ExCom/83/38; and - (b) To consider whether or not to implement any of the observations summarized in paragraph 67 of the present document; and - (c) To invite relevant Article 5 countries to consider the additional novel mechanisms contained in document UNEP/OzL.Pro/ExCom/83/38 to further enhance the sustainability of the phase-out of controlled substances, noting that such mechanisms would only be applicable in a limited number of cases.
+- 76. The Executive Committee may wish: - (a) To take note of the overview of current monitoring, reporting, verification and enforceable licensing and quota systems contained in document UNEP/OzL.Pro/ExCom/87/41; and - (b) To consider whether or not to implement any of the observations summarized in paragraph 75 of the present document.